learning-zone/html-basics/notes/HTML5.md

 ---

-#### What does CORS stand for and what issue does it address?
+#### Q. What does CORS stand for and what issue does it address?

 Cross Origin Resource Sharing.
 To address the fact that browsers restrict cross-origin HTTP requests initiated from within scripts.
 CORS gives web servers cross-domain access controls, which enable secure cross-domain data transfers.

 ---

-#### Describe how you would create a simple slideshow page.
+#### Q. Describe how you would create a simple slideshow page.

 ---

-#### What's your favorite feature of Internet Explorer?
+#### Q. What's your favorite feature of Internet Explorer?

 ---

-#### What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
+#### Q. What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?

 ---

-#### Some people write good HTML, some people write bad HTML.
+#### Q. Some people write good HTML, some people write bad HTML.
 What do you consider to be good HTML?

 ---

-#### Tell me about a responsive project you have worked on recently?
+#### Q. Tell me about a responsive project you have worked on recently?

 ---

-#### Do you have any personal projects?
+#### Q. Do you have any personal projects?
 Tell me about them.

 ---

-#### Ways to decrease page load?
+#### Q. Ways to decrease page load?

 ---

-####  Ways to improve website performance
+#### Q.  Ways to improve website performance

 * Minimize HTTP Requests
     * Sites are mainly slow because of too many (or too large) HTTP requests.
 We can eliminate unnecessary request;